 Address: Plantage Kerklaan 61, 1018 CX Amsterdam, Netherlands

-Verzetsmuseum Amsterdam (Dutch Resistance Museum) is a must-see for those interested in the Dutch resistance to Nazi, Germany during World War II.
-The museum does an excellent job of exploring the various aspects of the resistance, from intelligence gathering to domestic sabotage.
+Verzetsmuseum Amsterdam (Dutch Resistance Museum) is a must-see for those interested in the Dutch resistance to Nazi Germany during World War II.
+The museum does an excellent job of exploring the various aspects of the opposition, from intelligence gathering to domestic sabotage.

 See Related: Best Parks in Amsterdam to Visit